jkim333/T1A3-Terminal-Application/README.md

 This is a ruby terminal application that uses an external trivia quiz API (https://opentdb.com/api_config.php) to create fun trivia quiz games for anyone.

-The user will be able to choose the number of questions they would like to answer, category (e.g. general knowledge, sports), and the level of difficulty.
+The user will be able to choose the number of questions they would like to answer, category (e.g. general knowledge, sports, and many more), and the level of difficulty.
 The application will create a trivia quiz game tailored to the user's preferences.

 The link to my source control repository is: https://github.com/jkim333/T1A3-Terminal-Application